 Based on decades of intervention experience, Howie further advises that an intervention is never an end unto itself.
 Although loved ones may be tired out by the time an intervention is staged, it is important for everyone to see the recovery process as a marathon and not a race.
 A skilled interventionist can help concerned individuals to ensure efficiency, safety, and respect in the intervention process, but ultimately, the substance abuser will need to make the final decision on treatment.
 For this reason, the intervention process is also about the intervention team’s acceptance of the outcome.

-We understand the concern and care that goes into planning an intervention and commend family and friends for taking this potentially lifesaving action.
-Our part in the recovery process is to provide expert rehab services that can help give you or your loved one a chance to change.
-Call us for more information on comprehensive dual diagnosis services.
+We understand the concern and care that goes into planning an intervention and we commend family and friends for taking this potentially lifesaving action.
+Our part in the recovery process is to provide expert addiction rehab services that can help give your loved one a chance to change.
+But we also have longstanding relationships with many successful interventionists throughout the country who are serious about treatment and not the kickback some centers provide.
+If you need the services of a professional interventionist, please call (615-490-9376) or contact our admissions team and we will help you consider your options.